MathiildaS/pie-render/docs/CONTRIBUTING.md

 ```

 6. Create a pull request to main.
-From the original repository, click "New Pull Request" and describe your changes.
+From the original repository, click "Pull Request" and describe your changes.

 7. Wait for your changes to be reviewed.